at-tools/moodle-block_uploadgroups/README.md

 Once installed, capability "block/uploadgroups:add" needs to be added to the roles/users (e.g. teacher) in order for them to be able to use the block.

 RELEASE NOTE
+[2016010400]
+- Code style changes required by Moodle for submission to plugins directory

 [2015120100]
 - initial release